-In 1970, a group of Leon County citizens developed a concern for the growing need for senior services.
-Responding to the needs identified in their "Senior Society Survey," Frances Clay and founding members began an effective and efficiently organized approach to helping seniors.
-They called themselves the Senior Society Planning Council (SSPC).
-Soon after, state and federal grants were added to initial United Way and community donations, and more services and programs were made available to seniors.
+A group of Leon County citizens developed a concern for the growing need for senior services.
+Responding to the needs identified in their "Senior Society Survey", they called themselves the Senior Society Planning Council.

 SSPC begins serving group meals in three Leon County locations, our first Congregate Meal Sites: Georgia Bell Dickinson Apartments, Trinity United Presbyterian Church, and St. Thomas More Co-Cathedral.